vstinner/unicode_book/encodings.rst

 character index directly, you have to compute the byte index.
 If getting a character by its index is a common operation in your program, use a real character type like :c:type:`wchar_t`.
-Another advantage of UTF-8 is that most :ref:`C <c>` bytes functions are compatible with UTF-8 encoded strings (eg. :c:func:`strcat` or :c:func:`printf`), whereas they fail with UTF-16 and UTF-32 encoded strings because these encodings encode small codes with nul bytes.
+Another advantage of UTF-8 is that most :ref:`C <c>` bytes functions are compatible with UTF-8 encoded strings (e.g. :c:func:`strcat` or :c:func:`printf`), whereas they fail with UTF-16 and UTF-32 encoded strings because these encodings encode small codes with nul bytes.

 See :ref:`strict utf8 decoder` for security issues with non-strict decoders.